DecNet-Games/PlayModeSaver-doc/docs/installation.md

 ---

 ## 1. Purchase & Download
-The Usage of **Play Mode Saver** requires a license from the Unity Asset Store.
+The Usage of **Play Mode Saver – Don’t Lose Your Runtime Tweaks** requires a license from the Unity Asset Store.

 1. Visit the **[Unity Asset Store Page](https://assetstore.unity.com/packages/slug/357936)**.
 2. Purchase and Add the asset to your library.